Scheduled Maintenance the Path to 200,000 Miles

 Electronics are a growing part of the manufacturer’s equipment that helps the car keep track of its condition, The network of sensors and the on board control computer run the car and also detect signs of problems.
 The check engine light activates its alarms when sensors send information to the computer.

 → The Technician

 In 1995, the average automotive repair worker would have been a certified mechanic.
 He and she would have a lot of formal training and a lot more time under the hood developing an ear for bad noises and an eye for the beginnings of excessive wear.
 Today, a qualified technician must add familiarity with on board computers, software, and electronic diagnosis.

-Vehicle maintenance is the key to getting long, productive life from your automobile.
+Vehicle scheduled maintenance is the key to getting long, productive life from your automobile.
 It is a significant investment for most car owners, and getting the most out of the purchase is a key to financial well-being as well as safe and happy driving experience.
 You must have an excellent technician as your partner in long-term maintenance.

 → Quality Parts

 You must act with the idea that you will keep your car for a long time.
 You can add accessories that make it more comfortable and useful, and items that may have come after you bought your car such as backup cameras.
 When parts wear or need to be replaced, then it is critical to get the right replacement parts.
 The right parts include getting high-quality parts when replacements occur, and not settling for temporary type fixes and a keeping a regular scheduled maintenance.

 ⇒ Owner and Technician Teamwork ⇐